"We Studied Our Way Out of the Seventh-day Adventist Church"

 Not worshipping on Saturday ? ?

-"The mark of the beast is the papal sabbath."
-(Evangelism, p.
-234)
+"The mark of the beast is the papal sabbath."18

-5. The whole teaching of Adventists regarding the Mark of the Beast centers on Revelation 14:12 which says that those who have the "commandments of God" do not receive the mark.
-Adventists claim that this passage is referring to the Ten Commandments, and Sunday-keepers cannot be keeping the Ten Commandments because the fourth commandment instructs worship on Saturday.
-The Greek word for "commandments" in Rev. 14:12 is entole which means "an order, command, charge, precept, injunction."5 The same word is used repeatedly in the writings of John to refer to the instructions of Christ.
-John uses an entirely different Greek word when he refers to the Ten Commandments in his writings--nomas:
+5. What are the "Commandments of God"?
+The whole teaching of SDAs regarding the Mark of the Beast centers on Revelation 14:12 which says that those who have the "commandments of God" do not receive the mark.
+SDAs claim that this passage is referring to the Ten Commandments, and Sunday-keepers cannot be keeping the Ten Commandments because the Fourth Commandment instructs worship on Saturday.

-A new commandment {entolae} I give unto you, That ye love one another; as I have loved you, that ye also love one another.
-(John 13:34)
+A new commandment {entolae} I give unto you, That ye love one another; as I have loved you, that ye also love one another (John 13:34).

 By this we know that we love the children of God, when we love God and observe His commandments {entolas}.
-For this is the love of God, that we keep His commandments {entolas}; and His commandments {entolae} are not burdensome.
-(1 John 5:2-3)
+For this is the love of God, that we keep His commandments {entolas}; and His commandments {entolae} are not burdensome (1 John 5:2-3).

-"And whatever we ask we receive from Him, because we keep His commandments {entolas} and do the things that are pleasing in His sight.
-This is His commandment {entolae}, that we believe in the name of His Son Jesus Christ, and love one another, just as He commanded {entolaen} us.
-The one who keeps His commandments {entolas} abides in Him,..."
-(1 John 3:22-24)
+Beloved, if our heart condemn us not, [then] have we confidence toward God.
+And whatever we ask we receive from Him, because we keep His [God's] commandments {entolas} and do the things that are pleasing in His sight.
+This is His [God's] commandment {entolae}, that we believe in the name of His Son Jesus Christ, and love one another, just as He [God] commanded {entolaen} us.
+The one who keeps His [God's] commandments {entolas} abides in Him,...
+(1 John 3:21-24).

 From this we can see that in John's writings the "commandments" of God are: